 Comparator / control treatment

 Participants randomised to the control group will continue with their usual/standard care practices for 12 months.
-Usual care in this study is defined as participants who maintain existing health practices (e.g., GP appointments, standard physiotherapy, medications) and do not receive the Onero HiRIT intervention during the 12-month intervention phase.
-After this period, they will have the opportunity to participate in the Onero HiRIT intervention at no cost to them.
+Usual care in this study is defined as participants who maintain existing health practices (e.g., GP appointments, standard physiotherapy, medications) and do not receive the ONERO HiRIT intervention during the 12-month intervention phase.
+After this period, they will have the opportunity to participate in the ONERO HiRIT intervention at no cost for 12 months.

 Control group